 Sometimes the SSH_AUTH_SOCK environment variable points to a socket file that no longer exists (stale socket).

 ls -la $SSH_AUTH_SOCKIf you get "No such file or directory," the socket is stale.
-Unset the variable and restart the agent:
+Unset the variables and restart the agent:

 unset SSH_AUTH_SOCK